downdrown/VaadinHighChartsAPI/README.md

 Official releases of this add-on are available at Vaadin Directory.
 For Maven instructions, download and reviews, go to https://vaadin.com/directory#!addon/highchartsapi-add-on

-## Building and running demo

-git clone <url of the HighChartsAPI repository>
-mvn clean install
-cd highchartsapi-demo
-mvn jetty:run

-To see the demo, navigate to http://localhost:8080/

 ## Release notes

 ### Version 1.5 (Experminetal)